-This page summarizes the privacy practices of Pathology Laboratories, Inc. (PathLabs) and Consultants in Laboratory Medicine of Greater Toledo, Inc. (CLM).
+This page summarizes the privacy practices of Pathology Laboratories, Inc. (PathLabs) and Sonic Healthcare USA, Inc. (Sonic).
 These organizations are allowed to share medical information with each other for treatment, payment, and operational activities.
 We will use this information in order to provide our patients with complete and comprehensive health care services.

 Our commitment to you